junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 <br>

-"Don't you think if there's a way to pull it off here and now, someone would have done that?"
+"Don't you think if there's a way to pull it off here and now, someone would have done that already?"
 Dean puts a book down after god knows how many hours, wiping his face by his hands, giving his brain some break.
 "Then why didn't we ever run into people time-traveled from the past all the time?"

 Sam doesn't move his eyes away from whatever he's scanning.
-"They don't know what we know." he says.
+"They don't know what we know." he deadpans.

-But they don't know much about this time thing, either.
-Dean thinks.
+*But they don't know much about this time thing, either.* Dean thinks.
 It's always just Cas swinging them around, or some other douchebag angels occasionally.
 Just popping in and out, not really much theory or science to learn about.

 Should probably have asked a few more questions about how time flux thing works.
 He realizes belatedly.
 But after all, not everyone is as nerdy as Sam.

-"I just remember Cas said once that time travel isn't easy but not impossible," Dean thinks hard, poking some piece of old memory, the time when he met mom and dad when they were younger than his age, the other time when they were trying to stop the yellow-eyed demon but still failed utterly, even the time when he got flipped to the messed-up five years into the zombie land future that turns out never would come.
+"I just remember Cas said once that time travel isn't easy but not impossible," Dean thinks hard, poking some corner of old memories, the time when he met mom and dad when they were younger than his age, the other time when they were trying to stop the yellow-eyed demon but still failed utterly, even the time when he got flipped to the messed-up five years into the zombie land future that turns out never would come.
 What did Cas tell him during those short talks?

 "He said that time is fluid, it's not easy, but apparently the angels have no problem bending it once in a while."